-For many families, Father’s Day is spent celebrating the dad’s in their life with presents, meals, and enjoying time together.
+For many families, Father’s Day is spent celebrating with presents, meals and enjoying time together.
 However, for some families, the day can serve as a time to remember and honor the dads in their life whom they’ve lost.
 For Kylie Stewart and her two children Henley and Maverick, the holiday is a bittersweet mix of cherishing memories and mourning a life taken much too soon.

 Mikhaill Stewart was a Navy Veteran, hockey player, and motorcycle enthusiast, but perhaps his best role in life was that of dad.
-As with many situations in life, Mikhaill always went above to ensure his family was taken care of and provided for.
-He placed the utmost importance on spending time with his children, and even after long, exhausting days of work, would devote time to one on one hockey lessons with Maverick, or Black Sabbath accompanied motorcycle rides with Henley.
+As with many situations in life, Mikhaill always went above and beyond to ensure his family was taken care of and provided for.
+He placed the utmost importance on spending time with his children, and even after long, exhausting days of work, would devote time to one on one hockey lessons with Maverick, or Black Sabbath-accompanied motorcycle rides with Henley.

 “I find the most peace knowing that although my husband can’t physically be here with me, he continues to help others by giving the gift of a second chance at life,” Kylie says.
 “I could only imagine being on the other side of the spectrum.
 Being the family of that recipient, or the recipient, and getting that life changing phone call.
 How amazing that Mikhaill could give that to someone!”

 For Kylie, it is important that her children understand the legacy their father left behind through donation.
-She realizes it is difficult for a 2 and a 5 year old to fully grasp, or to talk about at times, Kylie provides the space for her children to ask questions and to help them understand the breadth of their dad’s gift.
+She realizes it is difficult for a 2 and 5-year-old to fully grasp, or to talk about at times, Kylie provides the space for her children to ask questions and to help them understand the breadth of their father’s gift.
 She hopes that this can continue to help in their healing process.

-“When I told Henley that daddy was a hero and saved other peoples lives, I really think that shed so much light on all the heaviness she was holding,” Kylie remembers.
+“When I told Henley that daddy was a hero and saved other people’s lives, I really think it shed so much light on all the heaviness she was holding,” Kylie remembers.